-Choosing a new sofa?
+So, you're choosing a new sofa, right?
 If there’s one item of living room furniture that’s definitely having a moment, it's the velvet sofa.
 It’s easy to see why, too.
 Featuring plush, tactile fabrics that are perfect for sinking into, as well as attention-grabbing colours ranging from hot fuchsia to deep green and just about everything in between, a velvet sofa is guaranteed to be a striking centrepiece in any living room.

 As with any sofa, a velvet design is an investment piece, so make sure you choose a colour you’re confident you’ll still love in a few years’ time.

 With a wide range of designs available, you’re guaranteed to find one to suit your living room design, style and budget.
 Take a look at our round-up of our favourite velvet sofa designs – and shop the look (at the bottom).

 1. Add a pop of colour with a bright pink velvet sofa